Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Introduction

-Aside from affecting secondary structures, the major effect of introducing stress-free boundary conditions in wall-bounded flows is one of drag reduction.
+Aside from affecting secondary structures, the major impact of introducing stress-free boundary conditions in wall-bounded flows is drag reduction.
 This has been a very active research area, both from the point of view of manufacturing hydrophobic surfaces that can generate slip \citep{wat99,ou2004laminar}, as well as to finding the optimal pattern geometries to apply on surfaces.
 For laminar flows, the drag reduction from using patterned stress-free surfaces has been studied both theoretically \citep{philip1972flows,philip1972integral,lauga2003effective}, and numerically for both structured patterns \citep{cheng2009microchannel} and random patterns \citep{samaha2011modeling}.
 For turbulent flows, \cite{turk2014turbulent} and \cite{jelly2014turbulence} studied the drag reduction obtained from stress-free spanwise patterns in channel flow finding drag reductions of around $20\%$.
 Meanwhile, \cite{watanabe2017drag} studied striped patterns at an oblique angle to the flow, finding the maximum drag reduction for spanwise patterns.
+We wish to highlight that a pure focus on drag reduction, such as what is explored for example in \cite{lauga2003effective} is not the main interest of our study here.
+By patterning a surface with stress-free boundaries we naturally expect to see drag reduction.
+Similarly to the previous studies, we expect the pattern frequency and direction to affect the amount of drag reduction seen.
+However, we wish to focus on the relationship between how much drag reduction we see, and how the secondary structures are affected to better understand how these structures affect the torque.